 - 1. Open the outside mailing envelope, - 2.
 Check to see that the absentee voter is on the checklist, has not already voted, and is not marked as requiring additional documentation, - 3.
-Check that the certificate on the voted ballot envelope is properly completed and signed, and for the primary only, check that the unvoted ballot(s) has been returned in the unvoted envelope. - 4.
-If the certificate is not properly completed or signed the ballot is marked as defective - 5.
-If the voted ballot is outside the certificated envelope then the ballot is marked defective. - 6.
-If the unvoted ballots have not been returned in the unvoted ballot envelope mark the ballot defective (Primary Election only). - 7.
+Check that the certificate on the voted ballot envelope is properly signed and legible (the blank space indicating their name and town name is no longer required), and for the primary only, check that the unvoted ballots have been returned in the unvoted ballot envelope. - 4.
+If the certificate is not signed the ballot is marked as defective - 5.
+If the voted ballot is outside the certificated envelope, then the ballot is marked defective. - 6.
+If the unvoted ballots have not been returned, mark the ballot defective (primary election only). - 7.
 Affix all defective ballots with a note describing why it is defective (see Appendix J). - 8.
-Place all defective ballots into an envelope marked "Defective ballots-Voter Checked Off Checklist-Do Not Count" (see Appendix H). §2547.
+Place all defective ballots into an envelope marked "Defective Ballots-Voter Checked Off Checklist-Do Not Count" (see Appendix H). §2547. - 9.
+If practicable, make any reasonable effort to notify a voter whose ballot is deemed defective that they may come to the polling place and cure the error before the polls are closed.